vcync/modV-Workshop/README.md

 * Play around with audio reactivity
 * Use RMS / ZCR / Energy and find out how they are different from each other
-* Use an expression to boost a value
+* Use an expression to shape the value of an property
 * Combine different audio features with each other

 ---